Chicago (notes-bibliography) referencing elements

 Some sources, particularly web pages, do not have page numbers indicated.
 Most of the time, it is enough just to cite the author and the year of publication.

-If you have to cite a particular part of an unpaginated source (for example, when quoting), there are a number ways to denote location.
-Section headings can be used, as can 'chap.' to denote chapter, 'sec.' to denote section, or 'para' or '¶' to denote which paragraph is being cited.
+If you must cite a specific part of an unpaginated electronic or online source (e.g., when quoting), add the section heading (sec. or §), chapter (chap.) or paragraph (para. or ¶) number.
 These locating abbreviations are only used for footnote citations and are not included in the bibliography:

 2Benson, Tales of Woe, chap.
 5.